FenixAlliance/ABS.Docs/Components/Alliance-Pay-Platform.md

 **To pay an invoice:**

-- **Pay using credit card**: To pay an invoice using the Alliance Pay Platform you can use one of many payment processing methods, such as, either through the order confirmation endpoint or the Collection Portal.
+- **Pay using credit card**: To pay an invoice using the Alliance Pay Platform you can use one of many payment processing methods, such as, either through the REST API endpoint or the Collection Portal.

 ## Test Credit Cards